Persistent, Bioaccumulative, and Toxic (PBT) Chemicals under TSCA Section 6(h)

 TSCA section 6(h) requires EPA to take expedited regulatory action under section 6(a) without a risk evaluation for PBT chemicals from the 2014 update of the TSCA Work Plan for Chemical Assessments that meet a specific set of criteria laid out in section 6(h).

 The Agency must examine various ways in which exposure to PBT chemicals that meet the criteria outlined in section 6(h) are likely under the “conditions of use.”
-The conditions of use are the circumstances under which a chemical substance is intended, known or reasonably foreseen to be manufactured, processed, distributed in commerce, used or disposed of.
-Under the conditions of use for each PBT chemical, EPA will assess the exposures to the general population, potentially exposed or susceptible subpopulations, and the environment.
+The conditions of use are the circumstances, as determined by the EPA Administrator, under which a chemical substance is intended, known or reasonably foreseen to be manufactured, processed, distributed in commerce, used or disposed of.
+Under the conditions of use for each PBT chemical, EPA will characterize the exposures to humans and the environment.

-This information will be used to address, by regulatory action, the risks of injury to health and the environment posed by the PBT chemicals EPA identifies as meeting the requirements of section 6(h) and reduce exposure to the extent practicable.
-EPA must propose a rule to reduce risks and exposures from these PBT chemicals to the extent practicable no later than June 22, 2019, with a final rule to follow no more than 18 months later.
+Once peer-reviewed and released for public comment, this information will be used to address, by regulatory action, the risks of injury to health and the environment posed by the PBT chemicals EPA identifies as meeting the requirements of section 6(h) and reduce exposure to the extent practicable.
+EPA must propose a rule to reduce exposures from these PBT chemicals to the extent practicable no later than June 22, 2019, with a final rule to follow no more than 18 months later.

 As a first step in the TSCA section 6(h) process, five PBT chemicals were identified for action by EPA according to statutory criteria.
 These five PBT chemicals will be the subject of the rule discussed in the preceding section.
 EPA first looked to chemical substances identified in the 2014 update of the TSCA Work Plan for Chemical Assessments that met the criteria for persistence and bioaccumulation described in the statute and based on the 2012 TSCA Work Plan Chemicals Methods Document.
 Read more about the statutory criteria.